-If you're interested in sports science and would like to become a physical education teacher or sports coach, the Physical Education and Coaching (Top-up) BSc (Hons) degree is ideal for setting you up for a career in these areas.
-Taught at City and Islington College, the course will help you develop your practical coaching skills and experience by giving you access to work placements, dedicated sports environments and teaching from an experienced course team that has expertise in many aspects of physical education and sports coaching.
+If you're interested in sports science and would like to become a physical education teacher or sports coach, the Physical Education and Coaching (Top-up) BSc (Hons) degree is ideal for helping you develop a career in these areas.
+Taught at City and Islington College, the course will help you gain practical coaching skills and experience by giving you access to work placements, dedicated sports environments and teaching from an experienced course team that has expertise in many aspects of physical education and sports coaching.

 London Met’s Physical Education and Coaching (Top-Up) BSc course will teach you key elements of physical education and sports coaching.
 You will develop your practical coaching skills and experience through work placements in school, college or sports club environments.

 The degree will help develop your understanding of the requirements for working within the education and sports coaching sectors, as well as give you valuable experience of coaching for multiple sports.
 We’ll provide you with access to a multi-purpose sports hall, sports science gym and an AstroTurf pitch.

 Lectures, practical sessions, project work and tutorials will be run by an experienced course team with expertise in many areas of physical education and sports coaching.

 Tailored to provide you with the knowledge, skills and experience for work in education or sports coaching, the course will help you in your professional career.

 Assessment methods include coursework, exams and observational practicals.
 There will also be an element of reflective practice in some assignments, allowing you to prepare for your professional future.